shresth20/ai_virtual_assistant/README.md

 It's AI-based virtual assistant built using Python, featuring OpenAI 'ChatGPT' as its core intelligence.
 And for music lovers I also add spotify automation who, make's your music experience effortless.This virtual assistant goes beyond answering questions; it combines various functionalities to make your daily tasks easier and more efficient, Now we will explore its key features and capabilities.

 #### What Key features it have, How it be executed :
  OpenAI 'chatGPT' Integration :

  The heart of our virtual assistant is ChatGPT, a state-of-the-art language model by OpenAI.
 ChatGPT allows natural language interactions, answering questions, providing information, and engaging in conversations with users.

-Gemini AI:

-Gemini, the best way to directly access Google AI.
-I'm trained on large amounts of publicly available data and I can communicate and generate human-like text in response to a wide range of questions.

-Ollama AI:

-Ollama is an open-source framework that allows you to run large language models (LLMs) on your own computer.
-This means you can interact with these powerful AI models without needing to rely on cloud services or specific hardware.

 Spotify Web Automation :